stealth-lab/stealth-grid-cli/README.md

 # Stealth GRID CLI

 Welcome to the **Stealth GRID CLI**!
-This tool helps you fetch, display, and export data related to esports tournaments and series from the Grid API.
+This tool helps you fetch, display, and export data related to esports tournaments and series from the GRID API.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-0.0.1-brightgreen.svg)